Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 Our construction to this point has been concerned with the notation for knots and links.
 We now give a modification of this notation for tangles.
-A weighted planar tree, as in @wpt-construc-fig-29, can be modified to represent a tangle by allowing a **free bond** (half-edge), to be attached to a vertex, that is, to allow bands to have a non-plumbed plumbing square.
-We realize the non-plumbed square, as a Conway circle for a two string tangle as in @wpt-construc-fig-tangle_trad.
-To consistently orient the Conway sphere's interior, we align the north boundary points of the Conway sphere with the top (up in the band orientation) boundary component, and place the NW corner first (following the orientation of the boundary), per @wpt-construc-fig-band_orientation.
+A weighted planar tree, as in @wpt-construc-fig-29, can be modified to represent a tangle by allowing a **free bond** (half-edge) to be attached to a vertex, that is, to allow bands to have a non-plumbed plumbing square.
+We realize the non-plumbed square as a Conway circle for a two string tangle as in @wpt-construc-fig-tangle_trad.
+To consistently orient the Conway sphere's interior, we align the north boundary points of the Conway sphere with the top (up in the band orientation) boundary component and place the NW corner first (following the orientation of the boundary), per @wpt-construc-fig-band_orientation.
 Plumbing two bands then corresponds to the action of gluing a pair of tangles together on their Conway spheres so that boundary points align.